 Leh Ladakh Places to Visit

 Leh is a paradise on earth.
 No second doubts about it.
 The only reason why people go for a trek in the Leh-Ladakh region is that of the astounding views it has to offer.
-Trekkers come here for Chadar trek, Stok Kangri, Markha Valley, and Manali - Leh - Khardungla Cycling and they can see the blend of Tibetan culture in the area that feels like another world.
+Trekkers come here for Chadar trek, Stok Kangri, Markha Valley, and Manali - Leh - Khardungla Cycling, and Rumtse to Tso Moriri Lake Trek and they can see the blend of Tibetan culture in the area that feels like another world.
 There are a number of places to visit in Leh- Ladakh to have a soul-stirring experience.

-Spoiler alert: We have got the best itinerary for you to explore the awesomeness of Ladakh.
+Spoiler alert: We have the best way for you to explore the awesomeness of Ladakh.
 Find a nice little surprise meant for you at the end of this page.

 All these places are accessible through shared or private taxis available to tourists in Leh.